spotonlive/laravel-google-ads/README.md

         // Optionally, enable logging to capture the content of SOAP requests and responses.
         $user->LogDefaults();

+        /*
-        // Instantiate the desired service class by calling the get***Service method on the AdWordsUser instance.
+         * Instantiate the desired service class by calling $user->GetService([SERVICE], [VERSION])
+         * Example:
+         */

         /** @var CampaignService $campaignService */
         $campaignService = $user->GetService('CampaignService', 'v201509');

+        /*
-        // Create data objects and invoke methods on the service class instance.
+         * Create data objects and invoke methods on the service class instance.
 The
-        // data objects and methods map directly to the data objects and requests for
+         * data objects and methods map directly to the data objects and requests for
-        // the corresponding web service.
+         * the corresponding web service.
+         */

-        // Create new campaign structure.
+        // Create new campaign structure
         $campaign = new Campaign();
         $campaign->name = 'Campaign #' . time();
         $campaign->status = 'ACTIVE';